ThatBoyKadz/week-7-networks/README.md

 2. **Port Scanning:** Use `portscan_basic.py` for quick TCP checks or `nmap_scan.py` for detailed service detection.
 3. **Analysis:** Combine the outputs to build a network profile for safe reconnaissance and testing.

-*(Insert a series of screenshots showing a sample domain scanned through each script.)*

 ---